 Figure 1: Smart Home - revenue forecast for the segment Security worldwide* from 2017 to 2023 (in million U.S. dollars) (source: www.statista.com)

-1.2 Problem Description:
+1.2 Problem Description

-Modern IoT based security systems pose various security risks to the individual.
-As the majority of these services use cloud technology, the risk of security or information leaks become much more probable and concerning, with malicious access to the cloud service leading to potential massive data breaches and privacy concerns.
-The individual that uses such services has no control over how their data is collected, stored and sold, highlighting the concern of privacy.

-The development of a home security system using a Raspberry Pi model is proposed to deal with the aforementioned challengescreate a system with a smaller scope of security vulnerabilities using local .
-By storing information locally, the amount of potential backdoors/security breaches is limited.
-This means security can be focused down to device level (Raspberry Pi), Micro-services and video security.
+Modern IoT-based security systems pose various security risks to the individual.
+With the majority of these services using cloud technology, there is a larger scope of security concerns covering the full system stack.
+The development of a home security system using a Raspberry Pi model is proposed to create a system with a smaller scope of security vulnerabilities using local data storage to reduce information exposure over the system.
+The Raspberry Pi will interact with a smart phone app, with each family member having access to the application.
+This means security can be focused down to the perception, network and application layers of the IoT architecture.

 This project aims to tackle the following areas of security: